petethegreat/Stats/Simulation.md

 ---
-title "simulation and inference: statistical inference course project"
+title "simulation and the Central limit theorem: statistical inference course project"
 author: "Peter Thompson"
 ---
+# The Central Limit Theorem - simulation of random exponential samples
-## Introduction
+## Synopsis

 This project is about simulation of random variables and the central limit theorem.
 The means of 1000 samples of 40 iid random variables (drawn from an exponential distribution) are treated as a random sample, and compared to a normal distribution.
+## Exponential distribution

 For random variables drawn from a (continuous) exponential distribution of rate $\lambda$, the propability distribution function is given by
 $$
-P(x) = \lambda e^{-\lambda x}  \quad (x \geq 0).
+P(x) = \lambda e^{-\lambda x} , \quad x \geq 0.
 $$

 This distribution has a population mean of $\mu =1/\lambda$ a population variance of $1/\lambda^2$, and a standard deviation of $\sigma = 1/\lambda$.

-CLT
+## Central Limit Theorem
-The central limit theorem states that the mean of a sample of iid random variables should itself behave like a random **normal** variable, with mean equal to the mean of the original population, and variance equal to **something about the standard error**
+The central limit theorem states that as the sample size increases the mean of a sample of iid random variables should itself behave like a random normal variable, with mean equal to the mean of the original population, and stamdard deviation equal to the standard error of the sample mean.

 ## Simulation